felipeloha/samples/aws-quicksights/connect-to-rds-in-vpc.md

 I had a lot of trouble trying to connect AWS quicksight with an RDS following this guide: https://docs.aws.amazon.com/quicksight/latest/user/enabling-access-rds.html

 So here is my own guide for the next one trying to get the security groups in place.
-I still reccomend to read the guide as I will not explain some basics here.
+I still reccommend to read the guide as I will not explain some basics here.

 ### Goal
 What we want to achieve is connecting quicksight to an RDS instance in a VPC without giving it public access.